 Ensuring stability at the end of each session

-TruPaths highlights EMDR because it is one of the most effective, evidence-based trauma therapies available.
-Whether for individuals, families, or communities, EMDR provides a structured, compassionate path to recovery that works at the root level of trauma.
+TruPaths highlights Eye Movement Desensitization and Reprocessing Therapy because it is one of the most effective, evidence-based trauma treatments available.
+Whether for individuals, families, or communities, this therapy provides a structured and compassionate path to healing that targets the root level of traumatic memories.
+It helps people find relief, stability, and renewed emotional freedom without needing to relive their trauma in detail.

 You don’t have to stay stuck in the past.
 EMDR helps individuals and communities heal from trauma and reclaim peace of mind.